Caregiving a concern as Hispanic community in U.S. ages faster

 For many Hispanic/Latino people in the U.S., caregiving is a natural part of family life.
 Among Mexican Americans, for example, family caregiving has been a cultural norm even under extreme circumstances.
 However, research suggests that sense of familism may be fading as younger generations become more acculturated or individualistic due to personal circumstances such as work obligations.

-Ensuring caretakers and recipients of care have the resources they need is a concern: A recent shows the Hispanic community aged at a faster rate than the rest of the U.S. population between 2010 and 2020.
+Ensuring caretakers and recipients of care have the resources they need is a concern: A recent census report shows the Hispanic community aged at a faster rate than the rest of the U.S. population between 2010 and 2020.

 In 2020, the Hispanic community in the U.S. reached a median age of 30, up 2.7 years from 2010 and 4.2 years from 2000.
 The non-Hispanic population's median age was older, around 41, an increase of just 1.5 years from 2010.